 Author talk with Michael Bennett

 In early June (2021), I attended a talk by Michael Bennett at my local library.
-It was a great opportunity to learn more about the research and writing of Pathfinders and of Bennett's background working with Indigenous communities on native title claims.
+It was a great opportunity to learn more about the research and writing of Pathfinders and Bennett's background working with Indigenous communities on native title claims.

 First and foremost, I would like to thank all the Aboriginal families and descendants of trackers I have worked with over the past 15 years compiling the stories contained in this book.
 It would have been a much slimmer volume without their generous sharing of history.

-And thanks to the Aboriginal families and descendants of NSW trackers, who contributed to Pathfinders and furthered my understanding of Indigenous Australia.
+But most importantly, thanks to the Aboriginal families and descendants of NSW trackers, who contributed to Pathfinders and furthered my understanding of Indigenous Australia.

 © 2021 Robert Fairhead